Salmon Patch (Stork Bites or Angel Kisses) Birthmarks in Newborn Baby

 Difference Between Stork Bites and Angel Kisses

 Angel kisses and stork bites are both salmon patches, but they mainly have two differences.
 The first difference is in their location – angel kisses appear on the front side, for example, around the mouth or on the nose; while stork bites appear on the backside, i.e. on the nape of the neck.
 Another point that differentiates stork bites and angel kisses is the timeline they take to fade away.
 Angel kisses disappear faster than the stork bites.
-In some cases, stork bites may not disappear and stay on the baby’s skin forever.
+In some cases, stork bites on newborns may not disappear and stay on the baby’s skin forever.

 How Long Do These Patches Last?